Historic sites in Marlboro Township, New Jersey: Morganville School

 The Morganville School was built circa 1850.
 It is located on Route 79 near the Beacon Hill Road.
 This is a Marlboro Township Historic Commission Landmark.

 There is a sign at this location which states, "The original three-room schoolhouse, built on land donated by the Morgan family, had fine woodwork and pressed-tin ceilings.
 In response to township growth, there was construction of several additions in later years.
 The Marlboro school system used this school from 1915 until the mid-1970s when it was then leased to the Coastal Learning Center."

 The Coastal Learning Center is now closed and the building is sitting idle.
-It currently has a for sale sign in front of it.
+It had a for sale sign in front of it for a few years but has since been withdrawn from sale.

 Old Brick Dutch Reformed Church and Cemetery

 This church was known as the Freehold-Middletown Dutch Congregation (now Old Brick Church).
 The names of Dutch residents who attended this church appear in the early records and grave stones dating from 1709 (early records were written in Dutch).
 When services began, circa 1699, the preachers would come across the bay in small boats from Long Island to reach the people of the parish.
+It is currently known as the Old Brick Reformed Church.

 The Marlboro Township Historic Commission placed a sign at 490 Route 520, which states, "Founded by Dutch settlers, the present church was erected in 1826 and is the oldest established operative church in Marlboro.
 The early ministers rowed across from Brooklyn to lead services, which were held in the Dutch language until 1764.
 The first American-born pastor, Benjamin Dubois, is buried here.
 An avid American patriot in the struggle for independence, Pastor Dubois took up arms against British incursions."